rlivings39/learning-ai/python-lessons/README.md

 ### Customizing iteration with generator functions

 A generator function is any function that uses `yield`.
-Calling a generator creates an object rather than executing the function
+Calling a generator creates an object rather than executing the function.

+Generators are great for solving problems of producer-consumer variety: `producer->processing->processing->consumer`.
+See [practical-python/Work/ticker.py](practical-python/Work/ticker.py) for an example.